-Being alone and feeling lonely are two very different things.
-While many of us need some time to ourselves to rest and recharge, loneliness can have a debilitating impact on your everyday life, especially if it is linked to mental health issues such as depression or anxiety.
+Loneliness is something that can consume a persons life, but being alone and feeling lonely are two very different things.
+We always need time to ourselves to rest and unwind, but loneliness can have a huge impact on your everyday life, especially if its linked to mental health issues such as depression or anxiety.

 Counselling for loneliness can help you to overcome the feelings of detachment or isolation that may be dominating your daily life.
 It’s a chance to look at the causes of your loneliness and identify situations that exacerbate it.

 If you’re seeking therapy for loneliness and associated issues, my sessions will give you a secure, caring environment in which to open up.
 It can be challenging to talk about your feelings, so I’ll allow you to set your own pace with no pressure or judgement.

 I will look at healthy friendships people that you have in your life, that you are able to build up a resilience to be able to ask for help within their own ability and i’ll help you recognise your not on your own.
 I also use the analogy of the ‘Nanny McPhee’ form of therapy session, so when you need me I’m here and when you don’t I slowly disappear.
 My clients have benefited a lot with this process.
 I will build up a healthy attachment with you to do weekly sessions and then when you’re in a good space, I will suggest fortnightly, if the client is ready for that, I will work with your needs and your expectations and look at your attachment patterns t help you move forward.